-The news feed on eToro is not an official news feed, but more like a post-board where eToro users and analysts post their messages on the markets.
+The news feed is not an official feed.
+It is more like a post-board.
+Users and analysts post market messages.
 It includes hashtags for certain themes and $ signs for assets.
-Use it with caution, in most cases users are not professional traders and the posts are just their opinions.
+We recommend to use it with caution.
+In many cases users are not professional traders.
+The posts are their opinions.

 8. eToro Customer Service

 eToro customer support is available through email and live chat.
 It is one of their weaker parts of their service.
 Customer service operates in many languages.
 These include: English, Spanish, Italian, German, Russian, French, Polish, Chinese and Arabic.
 Opening up live chat through the trading interface creates a support ticket.
 The response time for these tickets in under 24hours.
 There is no customer support via email or phone.
 The responses are professional.
 Sometimes they don’t cover the whole question or parts are not completely relevant.

 Education is another area eToro performs below-average compared to its competitors.
 It’s limited, but – to be fair – eToro is stepping up its game. eToro offers guides, videos, webinars, blogs and a podcast.
 They vary in both quality and quantity.
 Their blog site is up-to-date and relevant.
 They’ve created a complete guide to fintech.
 Refreshing is their recently launched podcast on investment and other financial topics.
 Their profile has a “Help” option which takes you on a quick, 2-minute tutorial of how to use the platform.
 It could be more comprehensive.